Software Engineering for Self-Adaptive Robotics: A Research Agenda: Operations for SAR

 \subsubsection{Managing Uncertainty in SAR Operations}

-A key challenge related to SAR operation is to characterise and manage the uncertainty in the system.
-This goes beyond maintaining uncertainty measures in model parameters and states (which is what state estimators already do) to quantify uncertainty for every phase of the MAPLE-K loop.
-For instance, the optimal solution of a planner needs to be accompanied by a measure of confidence in the solution, indicating how robust its optimality is to the uncertainties in the system and models used to quantify its optimality.
+A key challenge in SAR operations is to characterise and manage the uncertainty in the system.
+This goes beyond maintaining uncertainty measures on model parameters and states (which state estimators already do) to quantify uncertainty at every phase of the MAPLE-K loop.
+For instance, a planner's optimal solution needs to be accompanied by a measure of confidence in the solution, indicating how robust its optimality is to uncertainties in the system and the models used to quantify it.